-Cognitive behavioral therapy plays a central role in helping you navigate through situations in your life without turning to addiction or destructive behavior.
+Cognitive-behavioral therapy plays a central role in helping you navigate through situations in your life without turning to addiction or destructive behavior.
 During your early session, your therapist will encourage you to talk about your thoughts and feelings.
 They will take notes and assess your situation.
 You will focus on specific problems related to your mental condition or addiction.

 From there, the therapist will help you reframe these thoughts and replace them with positive thoughts or beliefs.
 The goal is to help you look at a situation differently so that you choose different actions.